COP3530/edugator-content/cpp-review/basics/lesson.md

 void pong(int n) {...}
 ```

 This is the ***recommended way*** to structure your C++ code.
-An exception to this rule is when you are using templates, which we will cover in a later lesson.
+An exception to this rule is when you are using templates.
+Template function must be defined in the same header file they are declared in.
+This is mainly a quirk of how templates work in C++.

 We can then include the header file in the source file where we write the function definitions.
 ```cpp